pimlie/ubuntu-mainline-kernel.sh/README.md

 TODO
 -----------------
-- [ ] Support daily kernel builds (on hold untill there is significant demand for this, PRs are also welcome)
+- [ ] Support daily kernel builds (on hold until there is significant demand for this, PRs are also welcome)